 Interest rates, for instance, have been relatively low for several years, which means some types of investments are earning interest more slowly than during periods with higher rates.
-Therefore, investors may funnel more money into the stock market for the prospect of better returns.
+Therefore, some investors may funnel more money into the stock market for the prospect of better returns.

 3. Markets are, by nature, cyclical and unpredictable.
-No one knows what the market will do, but it is sensible to work with your financial professional to create a plan that manages for known potential risks – including a drop in the markets – and put strategies in place to help ensure the plans you have for retirement aren’t reliant on the capriciousness of market swings.
+No one knows what the market will do, but it is sensible to work with your financial professional to create a plan that can help manage known potential risks – including a drop in the markets – and put strategies in place to help ensure the plans you have for retirement aren’t reliant on the capriciousness of market swings.

 While you cannot predict what market conditions will be in the future, here are some strategies to discuss with your financial professional that may make sense for any market conditions:

-Diversification means having a variety of investment types in your portfolio to reduce overall risk because different investment types come with different risks that, when mixed, can help balance each other out.
-Not putting all your eggs in one investment basket may result in you underperforming a bull market, because inherent to a diversified plan is that some of your assets are not exposed to the market so they wouldn’t capture gains.
+Diversification means having a variety of investment types in your portfolio to help reduce overall risk because different investment types come with different risks that, when mixed, can help balance each other out.
+Not putting all your eggs in one investment basket may result in you underperforming a bull market, because inherent to a diversified plan is that some of your assets are not exposed to the market so they wouldn’t capture those gains.
 However, those same assets also wouldn’t suffer losses when the market takes a downward turn.1

 People facing retirement may seek to diversify with products that offer things like guaranteed income streams or built-in protections from market loss.
 This can come from products such as a variable annuity with an optional guaranteed income rider or an index-linked annuity that can buffer against loss.